dmidk/danra-docs/_sources/fields.md.txt

 ## List of fields in in the analysis files

-The ANALYSIS file contains forecast time 0, every 3 hours for all cycles.
+The ANALYSIS files contain forecast time 0, every 3 hours for all cycles.

 The contents of the analysis files, including variable name, units, level type and level are included in the table below